Loading...

 We'll also be using the words standard form.

-And standard form is a number which is written in the form A times 10 to the N, where A is in between one and 10, including one, not including 10, and N is an integer.
+And standard form is a number which is written in the form A times 10 to the n, where A is in between one and 10, including one, not including 10, and n is an integer.

 So let's make a start.

 A decimal has been written in all these wonderful different forms.
 Can you work out what that decimal is?
-So you can give it a go and press pause if you need a bit of time.
+See you can give it a go and press pause if you need a bit of time.

-Well the decimal is actually 0.
+Well, the decimal is actually note 0.

 021 and we've written it in lots of different ways, but there are actually an infinite number of ways to write 0.

-021, but only one way, using standard form.
+021, but only one way using standard form.

-and using a standard approach to write very small numbers is so important.
+And using a standard approach to write very small numbers is so important.

 This is how we write that 0.